 Recent presentations have included:

 - Otologic considerations.
 Advanced Vestibular Course.
 Australian Physiotherapy Association.
-December 2018
+December 2018 and 2019

 - Co-convener, Live Surgery (cochlear implantation) Hyderabad ENT Hospital temporal bone and liver surgery course.
 October 2018, Hyderabad, India.